Saint Jude Thaddaeus

 A name that worked against him for centuries

 That distinction — not Judas Iscariot — followed Jude for nearly two thousand years.
-According to long-standing tradition, the resemblance between his name and that of Christ's betrayer made many believers reluctant to invoke him in prayer, worried about the confusion or, less charitably, the association.
-The result, as popular devotion tells it, was an apostle largely bypassed for centuries — genuinely capable of helping, but rarely asked.
+According to long-standing tradition, the resemblance between his name and that of Christ's betrayer made many believers reluctant to invoke him in prayer, worried about the confusion or, less charitably, the association with the apostle who had handed Jesus over to be crucified.
+The result, as popular devotion tells it, was an apostle largely bypassed for centuries — genuinely capable of helping, but rarely asked, even as devotion flourished around most of the other apostles, including figures like Saint Bartholomew, whose own feast and cult developed much more prominently across the medieval Church.

 The overlooked apostle becomes the last resort